 By far the largest perpetrator of pollution on this planet is plastic.
 Let’s face it, almost everything around us is either completely made of plastic or partially.
 This trend has continued to grow since it’s one of the cheapest and easiest materials to produce, even though it’s causing huge problems to our planet’s soil, water, and landfills.

-By reducing plastic exposure to your baby, not only are you avoiding the potential interaction of a harmful chemical with your baby, but you’re also teaching them to use materials other than plastic.
+By reducing plastic exposure to your baby, not only are you avoiding the potential interaction of a chemical with your baby, but you’re also teaching them to use materials other than plastic.
 Starting the journey of eco-friendly living begins by reducing our use of plastic, so why not get started early?

 9. Compost food that’s going to go bad